wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Subdirectories:
    - attic   : junk from that past that I might need one time
    - demo    : demonstration projects, organized by target
    - library : the target and hardware independent parts of the library
    - targets : the HALs for the supported taregts

 Files:
    - license_1_0.txt : boost license
-   - documentation.docx : HcWpp documentation
+   - documentation.docx : HwCpp documentation
    - makefile.inc : add the settings for this library (for bmptk)
    - Makefile.link : build dependemcies on other libraries and bmptk
    - readme.md : this file